 The report covers the human rights developments in the region from 22 February 2014 to 12 September 2017.
-As well as various other issues, it also covers rights violations in relation to ongoing military conscription by the Russian armed forces.
+As well as various other issues, the report includes rights violations in relation to ongoing military conscription by the Russian armed forces in the region.

 The Supreme Court of the Russian Federation has banned Jehovah’s Witnesses in Russia on the grounds that they are an extremist organisation.
 The liquidation ruling, made on 20th April 2017 and upheld on 17th July 2017, means that the Jehovah's Witness Administrative Centre and all 395 regional organisations of Jehovah’s Witnesses are subject to liquidation, and their property can now be seized by the state.
 The ruling affects tens of thousands, including many conscientious objectors who are Jehovah’s Witnesses.